Hosting comments on GitHub for static websites

 2022 Update

-It has been a long time since I written this post and while I was remaking my website with a new stack I have been looking at what’s available today.
+It has been a long time since I written this post and while I was remaking my website with a new stack, I have been looking at what’s available today.
 Many people had similar ideas with some clever solutions.

 Giscus is the one that caught my eye and it’s what I’m using at the moment.
 Migrating was super simple, I just had to enable Discussions in my Github repo and convert the existing issues to discussions.